muhlep/swallowing-meg-connectivity/README.md

 - **MATLAB**
 - **FieldTrip** (tested with version **2023-12-20**)

-FieldTrip must be installed and correctly added to the MATLAB path prior to running the scripts.
+FieldTrip must be installed and added to the MATLAB path prior to running the scripts.

 ---

 ## Repository Structure
 - preprocessing/     Trial definition and preprocessing
-- beamformer/        LCMV beamformer source reconstruction
+- beamformer/        LCMV beamformer source reconstruction and ROI aggregation
-- roi_timeseries/    ROI-level source time series extraction
 - connectivity/      wPLI and PSI connectivity analysis
 - statistics/        Statistical analysis and permutation testing